 Less Than Significant With Mitigation.
-A cultural resources assessment was conducted for the Proposed Project in August 2016 (ECORP 2016b).
-The study consisted of a cultural resources records search, Native American Heritage Commission Sacred Lands File search, and field survey.
-The records search was conducted at the Eastern Information Center at the University of California Riverside for the project site and a 0.5 mile area surrounding the project site.
-The records search indicated that the project site had not previously been surveyed; however, eighteen cultural resources investigations have been conducted within a 0.5-mile radius of the site.
-The records search identified one cultural resource, a household refuse deposit, located within 0.25 miles of the project site.
+A cultural resources study was conducted for the Proposed Project between December 2015 and February 2016 (CRM TECH 2016).
+The study consisted of a bv CRM TECH historical/archaeological records search, historical background research, Native American Heritage Commission Sacred Lands File search, contacting Native American Tribes, and an intensive field survey.
+The records search was conducted at the Eastern Information Center at the University of California Riverside for the project site and a one-mile radius around the project site.
+The records search indicated that the project area had not been surveyed for cultural resources studies prior to this study, and no historical/archaeological sites had been recorded on or adjacent to the property.
+Outside the project area but within a one-mile radius, the records search indicated that approximately 25 previous studies on various tracts of land and linear features.
+The records search identified two historical/archaeological sites within the one-mile radius.
+Neither of the two sites was found in the immediate vicinity of the project area.